dinastyoffreedom/dinastycoinwp/readme.txt

 == Manual method ==

 * Download the plugin from the releases page (https://github.com/dinastyoffreedom/dinastycoinwp) or clone with `git clone https://github.com/dinastyoffreedom/dinastycoinwp`
-* Unzip or place the `monero-woocommerce-gateway` folder in the `wp-content/plugins` directory.
+* Unzip or place the `dinasty-woocommerce-gateway` folder in the `wp-content/plugins` directory.
 * Activate "Dinastycoin Woocommerce Gateway" in your WordPress admin dashboard.
 * It is highly recommended that you use native cronjobs instead of WordPress's "Poor Man's Cron" by adding `define('DISABLE_WP_CRON', true);` into your `wp-config.php` file and adding `* * * * * wget -q -O - https://yourstore.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1` to your crontab.